Pat Finucane

 Patrick Finucane (/fɪˈnuːkən/; 21 March 1949 – 12 February 1989) was a lawyer from Belfast, Northern Ireland.
-He was known for his challenging the British government in human rights cases on behalf of Irish Republican Army (IRA) hunger strikers in the 1980s and his murder in 1989 by loyalist paramilitaries from the Ulster Defence Association (UDA), acting in collusion with agencies of the British government.
+He was known for challenging the British government in human rights cases on behalf of Irish Republican Army (IRA) hunger strikers in the 1980s, and his murder in 1989 by loyalist paramilitaries from the Ulster Defence Association (UDA), acting in collusion with agencies of the British government.

 Finucane's killing was one of the most controversial during the Troubles in Northern Ireland.
 He was shot 14 times while eating at his Belfast home with his three children and his wife, who was wounded during the attack.
 In September 2004, a UDA member who was recruited as an informer by the Royal Ulster Constabulary's Special Branch pleaded guilty to his murder, serving three years in jail.

-In 2001, after international pressure at Weston Park, the British government agreed to appoint a judge to review whether or not there was collusion with the British government in the murder; a public inquiry was promised if collusion was found.
+In 2001, after international pressure, the British government agreed to appoint a judge to review whether or not there was collusion with the British government in the murder; a public inquiry was promised if collusion was found.
 However, even though the judge did find evidence of collusion, the British government reneged on the promise for a public inquiry.
 In October 2011, instead of a public inquiry, the government began a less wide-ranging review led by Sir Desmond de Silva.
 The results of this review, released in December 2012, acknowledged that the case entailed "a wilful and abject failure by successive Governments" and blame was laid on dead witnesses and now-defunct military organisations; the Finucane family decried the report as a "sham".
 In December 2012, British Prime Minister David Cameron apologised for the collusion.
 In 2024, the government of Northern Ireland announced that a public inquiry would be carried out.

-Background
+Early life and family

-Finucane was born into a prominent republican family on Falls Road, Belfast.
-He was the eldest child of eight, with six brothers—John, Liam, Gerard, Seamus, Martin and Dermot–and a sister, Rosaleen.
+Patrick Finucane was born on 21 March 1949 into a prominent republican family on Falls Road, Belfast.
+He was the eldest child of eight, with six brothers—John, Liam, Gerard, Seamus, Martin and Dermot—and a sister, Rosaleen.
 In August 1969, at the start of the Troubles, his family was forced out of their home between Shankill Road and Falls Road, Belfast.
 He graduated from Trinity College Dublin in 1973.
 One of his brothers, John who was a Provisional Irish Republican Army (IRA) member, was killed in a car crash on Falls Road in 1972.
 Another brother, Dermot, successfully contested attempts of extradition to Northern Ireland from the Republic of Ireland for his alleged part in the killing of a prison officer; he was one of 38 IRA prisoners who participated in the Maze Prison escape in 1983.
 A third brother, Seamus, was the fiancé of Mairead Farrell, one of the participants killed in Operation Flavius by the Special Air Service (SAS) in Gibraltar in March 1988.
 Seamus was the leader of an IRA unit in west Belfast before his arrest in 1976 with Bobby Sands and seven other IRA men, during an attempt to destroy Balmoral's furniture store in south Belfast.
 He was sentenced to 14 years' imprisonment.